 ARTIST DEVELOPMENT PROGRAMME

 “We feel incredibly grateful to the many peers, friends and collaborators who have supported us in all sorts of ways as we developed Ad Infinitum over the last 17 years.
-As we grew, we supported artists whenever we could, sometimes informally and sometimes in a more structured way.

 Click play to watch in BSL.
 Video by David Ellington.